Rigel-Alpha/Computer-network/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: [LiZiRong]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [221502004]

-I collaborated with: [list sunetids here]
+I collaborated with: [None]

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: [None]

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.